 And then there’s the question of Edward Brayshaw to consider.
 Ed is a significant figure in Who history for two reasons.
 The first is that he is the originator of what I dub “Mr Meaker Moments”, which is what happens when you spot an actor from Dr Who in another show.
 The interesting thing is that it only works one way… I used to watch Rentaghost when I was a kid, and Edward Brayshaw played Mr Meaker, the “baddie”.
 When I finally saw The War Games, years later, did I recognise The War Chief as Mr Meaker?
 No I didn’t.
 But when I caught an ep of Rentaghost a while later, guess what happened?
 I saw Mr Meaker and went “Oh, look!
 It’s the War Chief!!!“

 The second thing that makes Edward Brayshaw significant is that there’s a sizeable school of thought within fandom that believes that The War Chief and The Master are the same person.
 Including me.

 I see no reason to disregard such a notion out of hand, it’s perfectly possible that Delgado is the next incarnation of Brayshaw.
 Yes we see the War Chief get shot and we assume that he is dead.
 But he’s a Time Lord, just like the Doctor, so there’s no reason to suppose that he doesn’t regenerate off-screen.
-And since Dr Jon recognises the phrase “the Master” when the bowler-hatted Time Lord mentions him in Spearhead, it could make sense for the Master to go around calling himself something else just in case the Time Lords ever did get wind of what he and The War Lords were up to.
+And since Dr Jon recognises the phrase “the Master” when the bowler-hatted Time Lord mentions him in Terror of the Autons, it could make sense for the Master to go around calling himself something else just in case the Time Lords ever did get wind of what he and The War Lords were up to.
 And the Delgado Master did have a thing for aliases, didn’t he…